ioah86/symbolicdata/doc/source/faq.rst

   * Within the folder created in the first step, add files named ``machinesettings.xml`` and ``taskInfo.xml``.
 You need to fill them with data.
-How these XML-files should look like is described in the documention of the respective Python module (in the ``MachineSettings`` module resp. the ``TaskToXMLWriter`` module).
+How these XML-files should look like is described in the documentation of the respective Python module (in the ``MachineSettings`` module resp. the ``TaskToXMLWriter`` module).
     Alternatively you can just build a random taskfolder with the ``create_tasks_gui.py`` or ``ctc.py`` and derive the format of those files